vaab/gitchangelog/README.rst

   - ignore non-changelog tags by regexps

+  - templating system for easy tailoring your output (markdown, ReST, etc)

 Sample
 ======

-The output is currently fixed to ReSTructured text, but it should be readable is ASCII.
+The default output is ReSTructured text, so it should be readable in ASCII.

 Here is a small sample of the ``git-changelog`` changelog at work.